Selecting a Major or Career

 Learn More about Majors

-- Course Catalog.
+- Review the Course Catalog.
 Examine Augustana’s academic programs, degree requirements and courses within each major.

 - Browse the websites of our academic departments.
 View faculty bios, alumni profiles and upcoming events.

 - Identify popular occupations for your major.
-View "What Can I Do With a Major In . . ." in FOCUS 2 to learn more about the careers often associated with your academic program.
+View "What Can I do With this Major?" or complete "What Can I Do With a Major In . . ." in FOCUS 2 to learn more about the careers often associated with your academic program.

 - Speak with Augustana faculty or current students in the program.
 Not sure who to speak with?
 Success Center staff can facilitate these introductions.